 B2B Marketing: 4 solutions to the most common challenges

-Last week, they gave me a behind-the-scenes look at the most common challenges marketers discussed with them, and both concluded that these discussions validated research from the 2012 B2B Marketing Benchmark Report (free excerpt at that link):
+Here’s a behind-the-scenes look at the most common challenges marketers are facing based on research from the B2B Marketing Benchmark Report (free excerpt at that link):

 - 65% of marketers have not established lead nurturing.“The favorite topic of discussion was lead nurturing,” Staley says.
 “Even though the marketers we spoke with were experienced, about two-thirds were beginners at lead nurturing.”

 - 61% are sending leads directly to Sales, so it should be no surprise that 61% say lead quality needs improvement.

 “It amazed us how many people didn’t have a documented universal lead definition (ULD),” Pamela Tinsen admits.
 “We know the statistics from MarketingSherpa’s research, but to encounter it in the real world is shocking.”

 While the specific conversations with individual marketers must remain confidential, Tinsen and Staley agreed to give me a high-level overview of their most common solutions to the issues marketers brought forth: